 In a small bowl whisk together the sugar and cornstarch.
 Set aside.

-In a large glass or stainless steel bowl, whip the egg whites until they are foamy with stiff peaks.
+In a large glass or stainless steel bowl, whip the egg whites until they are foamy.

-Then while the egg whites are still whipping, gradually add the sugar and cornstarch mixture, 1 tbsp at a time, until the mixture becomes glossy and forms stiff peaks.
-The texture will be kind of like stiff shaving foam.
+Then while the egg whites are still whipping, gradually add the sugar and cornstarch until the mixture becomes glossy and forms stiff peaks.
+The texture will be kind of like shaving foam.

-Bake for 1 hour and 30 minutes, until the pavlova meringue is barely golden in colour, has slight cracking and appears dry.
+Bake for 1 hour, until they are barely golden in colour, cracked and dry.

 Set aside to cool.